Basic Docker usage¶

 For example, the

-web service runs in container
+web service runs in a container with the

 gunicorn -w 4 --bind 0.0.0.0:8000 --timeout=120 kuma.wsgi:application”.